 Latur ZP poll: BJP wins president, vice president posts

-The BJP's Rahul Kendre andBharatbai Dagadu Solunkhe were elected unopposed as presidentand vice-president respectively of Jalna Zilla Parishad onMonday
+The BJP's Rahul Kendre andBharatbai Dagadu Solunkhe were elected unopposed as presidentand vice-president respectively of Latur Zilla Parishad onMonday

 The BJP has a strength of 35 in the 58-member LaturZP, while the Congress, NCP, and Shiv Sena, which have nowformed the Maharashtra Vikas Aghadi, have 14, five and twomembers respectively